joshua-data/joshua-data.github.io/about.md

 ## ⚠️ Content Usage Policy

-All materials within this blog cannot be used for commercial purposes.
-For non-commercial purposes, proper attribution is mandatory.
-Please contact me directly for more details.
+All materials within this blog are for non-commercial use only, with proper attribution.
+For commercial inquiries, please contact me directly.